standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 Basden.
 “We have plenty of work to do here as well.”

-“Yes, you have, Miss Basden,” said Mr, Merry.
+“Yes, you have, Miss Basden,” said Mr. Merry.

 {115}“Miss Basden, it is a thing to be so thankful for,” said Francis, his tone correcting possible regret and